mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/index.md

 This will show you how to code with PrestaCMS.

-If you are a end user or a designer, you should check [User guide][1] and [Theming guide][2].
+If you are an end user or a designer, you should check [User guide][1] and [Theming guide][2].

 ## [Installation][3]

 [Installation][3] section will explain you how to set-up a project with PrestaCMSCoreBundle, getting the code, configuration...

-For a working example you can have a look at [PrestaCMS Sandbox][4] which is a demo project of all PrestaCMS features.
+For a working example you can have a look at [PrestaCMS Sandbox][4] which is the demo project of PrestaCMS.

 ## [Getting started][5]